 Mozart only wrote two full-length operas in his native language, Die Zauberflöte and Die Entführung aus dem Serail, way back in 1782.
 He did, however, write a one-act German opera during those intervening years, the comic singspiel Der Schauspieldirektor, or The Impresario.
-That work was composed for a one-night event February 7, 1786, in the Orangery hall of Schönbrunn Palace, on the outskirts of Vienna.
-Emperor Joseph's sister was in town, so he tasked two composers with the evening's entertainment: one was Mozart; the other was his favorite composer, Antonio Salieri.
-(Yep, that Salieri, the one who would be rumored—with zero evidence—to have poisoned Mozart.)
+That work was composed for a one-night event on February 7, 1786, in the Orangery hall of Schönbrunn Palace, on the outskirts of Vienna.
+Emperor Joseph's sister was in town, so he tasked two composers with the evening's entertainment: one was Mozart; the other was his favourite composer, Antonio Salieri.
+(Yep, that Salieri, the one who would be rumoured—with zero evidence—to have poisoned Mozart.)

 It was a night of inside jokes and digs at the Viennese music scene.
 On Mozart's part, he cast two sopranos: Aloysia Lange, his wife's younger sister (and Mozart's first love); and Caterina Cavalieri, Salieri's mistress.
-In dueling arias, each woman tries to prove she is the top prima donna, just as they were doing in their real-life careers.
+In duelling arias, each woman tries to prove she is the top prima donna, just as they were doing in their real-life careers.
 The highlight came when Aloysia ended her final appeal on a high note, in fact a high F, the same note that her big sister Josepha would deploy so memorably as The Queen of the Night.